 My Boy!
 Is a hugely popular GBA emulator for Android devices with over 1 million installs.
 My Boy!
 Is well known for quality standard of emulation and configurability, but aside from all the usual standard features you would expect of a quality GBA emulator, My Boy!
 Features GBA link cable emulation.
 This is a feature loved in particular by Pokemon players, which makes My Boy!
 Particularly unique.

-It is a paid app, but if you are a Game Boy Advance fan and are seeking an excellent GBA Emulator for Android, you must consider My Boy!
+There is a free version of the app, but if you want the full experience, It is a paid app.
+But if you are a Game Boy Advance fan and are seeking an excellent GBA Emulator for Android, you must consider My Boy!

 Other Android GBA Emulators To Consider